jsonx-org/java/README.md

 _For a detailed specification of JsonXml, see **[<ins>JsonXml</ins>][jsonxml]**._

-## 7 <ins>JAX-RS Integration for JSONx</ins>
+## 7 <ins>JSONx Integration for JAX-RS</ins>

 Implements the `MessageBodyReader` and `MessageBodyWriter` interfaces in the JAX-RS API to integrate with JAX-RS server runtimes.

 ### 7.1 Purpose

-Provide <ins>JAX-RS integration</ins> for parsing and marshaling Java object instances of binding classes in a JAX-RS runtime.
+Provide <ins>JSONx Integration for JAX-RS</ins> for parsing and marshaling Java object instances of binding classes in a JAX-RS runtime.

 ### 7.2 Requirements

+1. The <ins>JSONx Integration for JAX-RS</ins> MUST support validation of JSON upon the consumption and production of documents in a JAX-RS runtime.

-1. The <ins>JAX-RS integration</ins> MUST support any JAX-RS application that implements the facets relevant to parsing and marshaling of entity object, as defined in the [JAX-RS 2.0 Specification](https://download.oracle.com/otn-pub/jcp/jaxrs-2_0-fr-eval-spec/jsr339-jaxrs-2.0-final-spec.pdf).
+1. The <ins>JSONx Integration for JAX-RS</ins> MUST support any JAX-RS application that implements the facets relevant to parsing and marshaling of entity object, as defined in the [JAX-RS 2.0 Specification](https://download.oracle.com/otn-pub/jcp/jaxrs-2_0-fr-eval-spec/jsr339-jaxrs-2.0-final-spec.pdf).

-1. The <ins>JAX-RS integration</ins> MUST be automatic and free of any configuration that would couple an application to the <ins>JSONx Framework</ins>.
+1. The <ins>JSONx Integration for JAX-RS</ins> MUST be automatic and free of any configuration that would couple an application to the <ins>JSONx Framework for Java</ins>.

 ### 7.3 Getting Started

-The <ins>JAX-RS Integration for JSONx</ins> sub-project provides `MessageBodyReader` and `MessageBodyWriter` providers that can be registered with a JAX-RS runtime.
+The <ins>JSONx Integration for JAX-RS</ins> sub-project provides a `Provider` implementing the `MessageBodyReader` and `MessageBodyWriter` interfaces that can be registered with a JAX-RS runtime.

 The following illustrates example usage.

 1. Create a <ins>JSD</ins> in `src/main/resources/account.jsd`.